mojbaba/bookstore/README.md

 There are integration tests which test the services in isolation but with the real database, redis and kafka.
 They test each service use case and the flow of the services.

+- Integration tests use TestContainers to run the real database, redis and kafka in the docker containers.
+So you need to have docker and docker-compose installed.

 *there should be lots of unit tests for each service, but I didn't have enough time to implement them.*

 ```bash